At this time, only teachers with active school licenses have access to Albert's assessments.

-4. To view the questions in any section before assigning the assessment, click on the section in the assessment details.
-To get back to the assessment details view from the question list view, click the View assessment Details button at the top of the question list.
+To view the questions in any section before assigning the assessment, click on the section in the assessment details.

-6. Choose which of your classes should receive the assessment and then click Next.
-To assign the assessment to individual students within a class, click on the arrows next to the class names.
-If you want students you add to the class in the future to also receive the assessment, toggle Assign to future enrollees to on.
+Choose which of your classes should receive the assessment and then click Next.
+[Optional] To assign the assessment to individual students within a class, click on the arrows next to the class names.

 Fill out the assessment options and click Submit.
 [Optional] Set a custom time limit on the assessment by checking the Set Custom Time box.
 You can adjust the timer to be shorter or longer, or remove it altogether by leaving the field blank.

 Share your assessment by copying the link on the Success page or posting the assignment directly to Google Classroom via the Post to Google Classroom label.
 Students can also access the assessment directly by logging into Albert.

 Sometimes teachers only want students to complete the multiple-choice section.
 This is possible, however, students will still need to submit the free-response section to view the correct answers and explanations.